My HubPages 7 Deadly Sins

 As my friend Mel Carriere noted reflecting on his experience writing on HubPages and blogging, finding your writing niche can make all the difference.
-Part of it has to do with search engines favoring specific keywords, but it's also the fact that there's so damn many articles out there...Almost any topic I come up with and want to write about, once I start doing the research, I realize that there are about 200,000 pages on the same or similar topic, and even if I do write that article with my own unique take on it, there's no way it can get anywhere near the first couple of pages of Google search.
+Part of it has to do with search engines favoring specific keywords, but it's also the fact that there's so much content out there...Almost any topic I come up with yields about 200,000 search results, and even if I do write a unique article with my own take on it, it won't be anywhere near the first couple of pages of Google search.

-The closest I got to my "niche" was writing spirituality-flavored personal experience type-of-pieces, like "Inside the Inipi: Sweat Lodge of the Lakota People" - still one of my more popular hubs written 5 years ago, or "Pineal Gland Activation: Awakening the Third Eye" that holds the record for most comments (70).
+The closest I got to my "niche" was writing spiritual personal experience pieces, like "Inside the Inipi: Sweat Lodge of the Lakota People" - still one of my more popular hubs written 5 years ago.

-And for the most part, I still write whenever I get inspired about whatever I find interesting or disturbing at the moment, completely irreverent to the SEO gods.
+I still write about whatever I find interesting or personal at the moment, completely irreverent to the SEO gods.

 5. Not promoting my articles more.